 Researchers in RiE engage in different aspects of the social world of participants.
 Observational studies as method may assist researchers in this area to view participants' social actions in different dimensions and therefore observe the significance of actions.
 Ehrich (2003:56) argues that observation compels the researcher to observe the actions both as a participant and as an observer.
-These observations should enable the researcher to authentically understand the life-worlds of the participants' attitudes or perceptions, the researcher's participation should cover a relatively long period.
+These observations should enable the researcher to authentically understand the life-worlds of the participants s/he encounters.
+It can be argued that in order to contribute to the change of participants' attitudes or perceptions, the researcher's participation should cover a relatively long period.
 This involvement also establishes the notion of walking the path with participants as argued before.